sap-tutorials/Tutorials/tutorials/btp-cap-beginner-golden-path/btp-cap-beginner-golden-path.md

 Open the `data-model.cds` file in the graphical modeler and add a new relationship to the **Authors** entity.

-Use `books` as property name, select `my.bookshop.Books` as target entity and use `author` as backlink property.
+Stick with the defaults, which means using `books` as property name, `my.bookshop.Books` as target entity and `authors` as backlink property.

 <!-- border -->![The **New Relationship** screen to define the association to-many, the property name, the target entity type, and the backlink property.](graph-modeler-assoc-many.png)